yi-le/LifeExperience/Kubernetes.md

 ![CICD](https://s3.amazonaws.com/ascending-devops/ascending-conf/CICD.png)

+A typical Continuous Deployment process usually contains following stage:
+1. Source: Retrieve source code from GitHub or other source code repository.
+2. Test: Connect to test database to do unit test, this stage may happen before or after Build Stage.
+3. Build: Build **.war** file, docker image or other types of artifacts and store it to S3, ECR or directly transmit it to next stage.
-Every time developers push source code (to GitHub or other source code repository), it will go through unit testing (connection to test database), packaging (then store artifacts like war file in S3), image building (then push image to docker repository) and deployment stages.
-The deployment strategy can be **Rolling, Immutable or Blue/Green**, which grants the application will have zero downtime for users.
+4. Deployment: Deploy the most current version to running application.
+In this stage, the deployment strategy can be **Rolling, Immutable or Blue/Green**, which grants the application will have zero downtime for users.
+5. Monitor: The status of each stage and health of application will be monitored and alarmed during the whole CI/CD process.

 ## Serverless CI/CD with Codepipeline